ghaerr/gfx/README.md

 - Text Rotation - Bitmap or antialiased text at any angle with rotated background bits
 - Text Console - scrolled text regions using any font
 - Backbuffered drawing in 32bpp ARGB or ABGR pixel format
-- Simple platform independent API, some X11 conversion functions
+- Simple platform independent API
+- Event Handling - keyboard and mouse event handling (coming)
+- Limited X11 function conversion, used for testing X11 graphics with library
-- Backend - SDL or hardware framebuffer, non-buffered ELKS VGA coming
+- Backend - SDL or hardware framebuffer, non-buffered ELKS VGA (coming)

 ## Library design